Budabot/TyrLib/README.md

         String serverAddress = "chat.d1.funcom.com";
         int serverPort = 7105;

-        // library needs to know how to create incoming packets from bytes, we will use the provided implementation,
+        // the library needs to know how to create incoming packets from bytes (deserializer), and how to convert
+        // outgoing packets to bytes (serializer).  the library includes an implementation to do this, but you can
-        // but you can create your own factory and own packet implementations if desired ClientSerDes clientSerDes = new ClientSerDes();
+        // provide your own serializer/deserializer (and packet implementations) if desired ClientPacketSerializer serializer = new ClientPacketSerializer();
+        ServerPacketDeserializer deserializer = new ServerPacketDeserializer();

         // we need a class with a close() method that will be called when there is a socket/connection error
         // so we can cleanup resources.  in this example, it just sets isRunning flag to false so the connection